mendix/docs/content/en/docs/developerportal/app-team-management.md

 ## 2 Navigation {#navigation}

-To create a new app, click **创建应用**, which will open a page where you can choose a starting pointing for your new app.,,,,,
+To create a new app, click **创建应用**, which will open a page where you can choose a starting pointing for your new app.

 On the right side of the top bar, you can access and edit your profile.